The Magic 7

 The Magic 7 is an animated television film written and directed by Roger Holzberg.
 It was slated to air on Earth Day (April 22) in 1997, but was postponed.
 After later plans for a 2005 release, the film was again suspended.
+Following a successful Kickstarter campaign, the film was revived and will be released as a web series tentatively scheduled for an April 2026 release.

 Plot

 The film centers on the adventures of two children and a dragon as they fight the arch-enemies of Earth.